 Herb and Butter Roasted Turkey With White Wine Pan Gravy

-Oh, so you’re in charge of the main dish, huh?
-How do you feel?
-Well, if you have this recipe from Half Baked Harvest at the ready, you should feel confident.
+If you’re in charge of the main dish, take a peek at this recipe from Half Baked Harvest.
 It’s made with fresh herbs, lemon, and garlic for the turkey, and then a pan sauce of white wine, butter, fresh sage, and broth.
 Sure, you might need to put some effort into this one, but it will be worth it.
-“The secret to my turkey is a butter-soaked cheesecloth,” she says.
+“The secret to my turkey is a butter-soaked cheesecloth,” she suggests.
 “It’s genius!”

 Chai Pumpkin Pie With Maple Whipped Cream

-Pumpkin pie is a de facto Thanksgiving dessert, so you should be prepared.
-Half Baked Harvest comes to the rescue yet again with this recipe, which will ensure that the pan will be empty once everyone is finished.
+Pumpkin pie is a de facto fall-friendly dessert, so you should be prepared with this recipe from Half Baked Harvest.
 Pumpkin purée, whipping cream, maple syrup, cloves, nutmeg, and ginger make up the filling, which is then topped with maple whipped cream and chia sugar.
 “In a lot of ways, this pie is very similar to your favorite chai latte, but with plenty of pumpkin and a generous dollop of whipped cream,” Gerard notes.